Laci1953/RC2014-CPM/ZORK/readme.txt

 The present project is an adaptation of the game, ported to the RC2014 Z80 homebrew computer, from the Donnie Russel II ZORK1 C version published on GitHub ( https://github.com/donnierussellii/zork1c ).

-An example of an RC2014 system configuration on which ZORK can run:
+RC2014 system configurations on which ZORK can run:

-- SC112 mother board
+- any mother board (e.g. SC112)
 - any Z80 CPU board (without RAM or ROM !)
-- SC110 SIO board ( or any ACIA or KIO - serial board - take care of which zork_rom_serial.hex you burn!)
+- any serial board (e.g. SC110 or other any ACIA or KIO - serial board - take care of which zork_rom_serial.hex you burn!)
-- 512KB RAM + 512KB ROM, with the "zork_rom_SIO.hex" EEPROM burned
+- 512KB RAM + 512KB ROM memory module, with its EEPROM burned with the appropriate zork_rom_serial.hex file
 - Digital I/O module (optional)
 - CF board with CP/M installed on a 64MB CF